project2051/docker-workshop/10_Serf/README.md

 ```
 docker run -d --link serf-agent:serf-agent serf-nginx
 ```
-Run it again, and again.
+Run it again, and again so that we will have many instances of nginx.
 Now let's enter our serf-agent container `docker-enter $SERF_AGENT` and do `serf members`
 ```
 e2fd16480051  172.17.0.63:7946  alive   role=nginx